aspose-html/Aspose.HTML-Products/html/net/conversion/html-to-xps/_index.md

 ---
-title: Convert HTML to XPS via C#
+title: Convert HTML to XPS in C# .NET
 weight: 580
 url: /net/conversion/html-to-xps/
 description: Convert HTML to XPS using C# or VB.NET.
 Easily use HTML to XPS converter API within ASP.NET or any .NET application.